terra-money/docs/docs/learn/protocol.md

 Running a validator is a big responsibility.
 Validators must meet strict standards and constantly monitor and participate in the consensus process.
 Slashing is the penalty for misbehaving validators.
 When a validator gets slashed, they lose a small portion of their stake as well as a small portion of their delegator's stake.
 Slashed validators also get jailed, or excluded, from consensus for a period of time.

-::: danger The risks of staking
+:::{admonition} The risks of staking
+:class: danger
 Slashing affects validators and delegators.
 When a validator gets slashed, delegators who stake to that validator also get slashed.
 Slashing is proportional to a delegator's staked amount.
 Though slashing is rare and usually results in a small penalty, it does occur.
 Delegators should monitor their validators closely, do their research, and understand the risks of staking Luna.
 :::